 Peer review process the Archives of Bone and Joint Surgery

 Scientific papers accepted for publication in scholarly journals are subject to peer review.
-For The Archives of Bone and Joint Surgery, this is an electronic process.
-Manuscripts are usually reviewed by a minimum of two reviewers selected from a reviewer database according to specific expertise, the editorial board, PubMed and editorial choice.
-The reviewers are encouraged to complete the review within three weeks.
-The reviewers assess the paper’s suitability for publication against defined criteria.
+For The Archives of Bone and Joint Surgery, this is a single-blinded electronic process starting April 2022 following the Editorial Board decision through which the authors and their affiliations are disclosed but the reviewers are anonymized.
+Manuscripts are usually reviewed by a minimum of two reviewers selected from a reviewer database or the suggested reviewers by the authors according to specific expertise and editorial choice.
+The reviewers are encouraged to complete the review within three weeks by sending reminders frequently.
+The reviewers assess the paper's suitability for publication against defined criteria.
 The reviewer is looking for a paper written with clarity in good English.
 It should be original and the conclusions supported by robust statistics and ethically sound data.
-The paper should present a coherent story.
-It is important that the paper fits the aims and scope of the journal.
-The journal’s Editor-in-Chief will make the final decision regarding publication, based upon the reviewer comments.
-Some consideration may be made to the article’s potential contribution to the impact factor and whether the paper is likely to be cited and downloaded.
-If the paper is not accepted for publication, a revision may be requested.
-It is important that authors review and respond to the recommendations made by the reviewers and the journal’s editor before resubmitting the article.
+The article should present a coherent story.
+The paper must fit the aims and scope of the journal.
+The journal's Editor will make the decision based upon the reviewer's comments and will forward it to the Editor-in-Chief.
+The journal's Editor-in-Chief will make the final decision regarding publication.
+Some consideration may be made to the article's potential contribution to the impact factor and whether the paper is likely to be cited and downloaded.
+Journal may request a minor or major revision before final consideration to accept or reject.
+Authors must review and respond to the recommendations made by the reviewers and the journal's Editor before resubmitting the article.